 We also cheered former Ventura paddler Joseph Harper’s two daughters.
-The girl swept all of the Bantam canoe events taking every gold and silver medal possible!
+These girls swept all of the Bantam canoe events taking every gold and silver medal possible!
 Joseph is the San Diego Canoe & Kayak Team’s canoe coach and making huge gains for their club’s program.
 SDCKT provided space on their trailer for a donated canoe from a WCC member to our club to come back to California, too.
 We are grateful for the support of SDCKT.

 Our club will continue to work with any other club to help grow our sport; that’s what Ventura Canoe & Kayak Club is all about.
 Our hope is that while we compete with one another, our competition will always remain a friendly and even supportive environment for our athletes to race and train.
 With so few resources in this country for sprint canoe and kayak, we have so much to gain from working with one another.

 As mentioned above, VCKC received a donated boat in Atlanta – a Simon River Sports C1 Lynx from Pam Boteler.
 This boat is more stable than newer boats and will be an excellent trainer.
 Thanks Pam!

 Merv and Victoria Larson donated three surfskis and John Yamasaki of Dana Outrigger Canoe Club donated an additional set of surfskis as well as some wing kayak paddles!

 Ventura Canoe & Kayak is very thankful for these donations as the surfskis will be good for introducing kayaking to knew paddlers as well as providing boats that could will work for many years to come.